luciotato/LiteScript/source/Grammar.lite.md

         pushed, precedence
         intoVar

+Get token, require an OPER.
+Note: 'ternary expression with else'. `x? a else b` should be valid alias for `x?a:b`

       method parse()
         declare valid .getPrecedence

-Get token, require an OPER.
-Special: v0.3 - 'ternary expression with else'. "x? a else b" should be valid alias for "x?a:b"

         declare valid .parent.ternaryCount
         if .parent.ternaryCount and .opt('else')
             .name=':' # if there's a open ternaryCount, 'else' is converted to ":"